hypo69/hypo/docs/gemini/consultant/ru/endpoints/advertisement/facebook/scenarios/post_event.md

     Args:
-        d (Driver): The driver instance used for interacting with the webpage. title (str): The title of the event.
+        d (Driver): The driver instance used for interacting with the webpage. title (str): The title of the event to be posted.

     Returns:
         bool: `True` if the title was sent successfully, otherwise `False`.